-Since the 2013 edition of Part P of the building regulations electrical work undertaken in kitchens (such as adding a new socket, electric floor heating, extra low voltage (ELV) lighting and central heating controls), are no longer notifiable.
+Since the 2013 edition of Part P (England and Wales) of the building regulations electrical work undertaken in kitchens (such as adding a new socket, electric floor heating, extra low voltage (ELV) lighting and central heating controls), are no longer notifiable.

 Jobs in the kitchen which do need to be approved by building control or self-certified by a competent person are: